º º º

 "Yes, I was watching from the carriage."
 Kaname offered his elegant palm.
 "I am her nephew."

 Any expression of congeniality peeled from Haruka's face.
-Nonetheless, he shook the offered hand rather coldly.
+Nonetheless he shook the offered hand coldly.
 "You haven't answered my question.
-Why are you here?
-Did she send you?"
+Why are you here, did she send you?"

-"I came of my own will."
 Kaname replied with a charming smile.
-"As for the reason why I'm here, it regards your daughter's failure in understanding her identity."
+"The reason why I'm here regards your daughter's failure in understanding her identity."

 Haruka's brows curled gravely.
 "What are you saying?"

-Kaname chuckled under his breath, "I meant, I heard she has trouble accepting she is a female."
+"I heard she has trouble accepting she is a female."

 "She does not have an identity complex.
 Good night."
 Haruka turned back to the door.